Codeception/codeception.github.com/addons.markdown

 #### [CSS Regression](https://github.com/mendicm/css-regression)

 CSS / Visual regression tests integrated in Codeception.
 This module can be used to compare the current representation of a website element with an expected based on a reference image.
 This module does not require any JavaScript injections in your website and works with viewport screenshots (chromedriver).
+Compatible with WebDriver and AngularJS modules.

 #### [WordPress Browser and Database](https://github.com/lucatume/wp-browser)